bismuthfoundation/Bismuth-Voting/doc/02-Protocol.md

 The Voting protocol "BGVP" makes use of the same feature.

+The Governance master address is the following ECDSA address: `Bis1GoVerN42JsM57RiSSDg5hBbrwWBMEStBy`

 ## Vote timeline

 - A motion is published on chain, with associated dates